Was this helpful?

 Miracast: Discover How to Use it on Your Samsung TV!

-Miracast: What is it?
+Miracast: What Is It?

 Our PC can wirelessly connect to screens via a method known as Miracast.
 It’s a protocol that makes it possible for two devices to detect one another, connect, and reflect each other’s screens.